ModelEarth/community/samples/feed/README.md

 ###Google Merchant Center

-Participants may also publish their inventory data to the Google Merchant Center.
+Participants may also publish their inventory data in the Google Merchant Center.

 [Create a Google Merchant Center account](https://www.google.com/retail/solutions/merchant-center/)